Probing the Weinberg Operator at Colliders

 }

 Using Refs.~\cite{Degrande:2014vpa,Hahn:2000kx}, we extract renormalization and $R_2$ counterterms up to the first order in the quantum chromodynamic (QCD) coupling $\alpha_s$.
-Feynman rules are collected into a set of public\footnote{Available from \href{https://feynrules.irmp.ucl.ac.be/wiki/SMWeinberg}{feynrules.irmp.ucl.ac.be/wiki/SMWeinberg}} universal \fr~ output (UFO) libraries that we call the \libName~libraries.
+Feynman rules are collected into a set of public universal \fr~ output (UFO) libraries that we call the \libName~libraries.

-With this UFO, proton collisions are simulated at next-to-leading (NLO) in QCD with the event generator \textsc{ MadGraph5\_aMC@NLO}~(version 2.7.1.2)~\cite{Stelzer:1994ta,Alwall:2014hca,Frixione:2002ik,Frederix:2009yq,Hirschi:2011pa,Hirschi:2015iia}.
+With this UFO proton collisions are simulated at next-to-leading (NLO) in QCD with the event generator \textsc{ MadGraph5\_aMC@NLO}~(version 2.7.1.2)~\cite{Stelzer:1994ta,Alwall:2014hca,Frixione:2002ik,Frederix:2009yq,Hirschi:2011pa,Hirschi:2015iia}.
 Parton showering (PS) and modeling of non-perturbative phenomena are handled by \textsc{Pythia8} (version 243)~\cite{Sjostrand:2014zea}.
 Hadron-level events are passed through \textsc{Delphes} (version 3.4.2)~\cite{deFavereau:2013fsa} for the simulation of an ATLAS-like detector.
 Hadron clustering is handled according to the anti-$k_T$ algorithm at $R=0.4$~\cite{Catani:1993hr,Ellis:1993tq,Cacciari:2008gp} as implemented in \textsc{FastJet}~\cite{Cacciari:2005hq,Cacciari:2011ma}.
 We tune our simulation tool chain as in the study on $W^\pm W^\pm$ scattering by Ref.~\cite{Fuks:2020att}, whose methodology we also follow to model SM backgrounds.\\

 \textbf{\textit{The $d=5$, $\nuBB$ Process at the LHC}}~-- In LHC collisions the LN-violating $\nuBB$ process occurs through the scattering of two same-sign $W$ bosons that are sourced from quarks and antiquarks, and exit as two high-$p_T$ jets.
 At the hadronic level, the collider signature is given by